c410-f3r/wtx/wtx-docs/src/internal-development/README.md

 Methods associated to external reads return optional elements to reflect that a connection can be closed anytime locally or by the peer.
 However, there are 2 exceptions to this rule.

 * `Handshakes`: Graceful stops are not expected in initial handshakes.
 * `PostgreSQL`: Clients expect that a connection will never be closed by the database.
+It is a hard error if such a thing happens.

 ## Profiling